Vinyas1/Ai-agent-Langraph/README.md

 - **debug_fix**: The bundled buggy_code.py has 5 deliberate bugs across 3
   functions.
 Watch the agent fix most of them on the first try, then close the gap on retry — a great demo of the fail → feedback → fix loop.
-- Each E2B sandbox run costs a fraction of a cent — the free $100 credit will cover thousands of runs for a portfolio demo.